FlavioPatti/ppg-masked-autoencoders/README.md

 This module implement all the functions needed to gather the data, pre-process them and finally ship them to the user both in the form of [Pytorch Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) and [Pytorch Dataloader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).

 The main function in this module are:
 - `get_data`, which returns a tuple of [Pytorch Datasets](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset).
 The number of returned datasets is 3 (train, validation and test).
 The argument of the function is directly the link to download the entire data zip in the cases of PPG_Dalia and WESAD.
-For IEEE_Train & Test, instead, since these datasets are much smaller, you can directly find them in this repository.

 - `build_dataloaders`, which returns a tuple of [Pytorch Dataloaders](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).
 Takes as inputs the dataset returned by `get_data` and constants such as the *batch-size* and the *number of workers*.
 The number of elements of the returned tuple is 3 (train,validation, test) according to `get_data` implementation.